 Not content with interior design only, Mrs. Stewart subscribed to every gardening and landscaping magazine available, earmarking inspiration and planting roses and boxwood gardens around the property.
 In the hands of the Stewarts, Oak Alley became less of a working plantation, and more of a private residence.
 Antebellum outbuildings, fallen into disrepair, were removed, and the surrounding lawns graded and maintained.
 Mrs. Stewart even converted one extremely large chicken coop—a building from the previous owners, the Hardins—into an indoor pool.

 Mrs. Stewart created the Oak Alley Foundation on November 30, 1966.
 She had made a practice of opening her home for years—to music clubs, garden clubs, 4-H groups and students but was concerned about its future.
-The foundation was established with 25 acres, the mansion, and a board of family members and friends pledged to oversee its preservation.
+The foundation was established with 25 acres (3 more acres were acquired at a later date), the mansion, and a board of family members and friends pledged to oversee its preservation.
 It also included the Oak Alley Mission Statement we follow today:

 Mrs. Stewart died on October 3, 1972 at the age of 93.
 Out of respect for the woman who ensured this Historic Site would be made available to all, we keep all mansion clocks set to the time of her death.